morgen-peschke/trans-factsheet/README.md

     * Finds that LGBT folk are usually depicted in media in stereotypical ways, which could limit their perception of their possible future
 * [Hughto et al. 20](https://www.liebertpub.com/doi/10.1089/lgbt.2020.0279)
-    * frequent exposure to negative depictions of transgender people in the media was significantly associated with clinical symptoms of depression, anxiety, global psychological distress, and post-traumatic stress disorder (PTSD) in this population
+    * Frequent exposure to negative depictions of transgender people in the media was significantly associated with clinical symptoms of depression, anxiety, global psychological distress, and post-traumatic stress disorder (PTSD) in this population
-    * those who reported greater frequency of exposure to these messages were significantly more likely to exhibit clinical symptoms of depression, anxiety, global psychological distress, and PTSD.
+    * Those who reported greater frequency of exposure to these messages were significantly more likely to exhibit clinical symptoms of depression, anxiety, global psychological distress, and PTSD.
 The association held even after adjustments were made for variables such as age, race, income, and reported experiences of childhood and/or adult sexual or physical abuse, which suggests that negative media messages may have an independent impact on the mental health of transgender populations exposed to such messages.
 * [UCLA Williams Institute: Luhur, Brown, & Flores 17](https://williamsinstitute.law.ucla.edu/wp-content/uploads/Public-Opinion-Trans-US-Aug-2019.pdf)
-    * While a majority of Americans agree on giving a number of rights to trans people, there is still a substantial minority who oppose such
+    * While a majority of Americans agree on giving a number of rights to trans people, there is still a substantial minority who oppose such.
     * ![Trans Rights Survey Results](images/trans-rights-survey-results.png "Trans Rights Survey Results")
 * [YouGov 19](https://today.yougov.com/topics/politics/articles-reports/2019/10/11/american-views-transgender-people-poll)
-    * A majority of Americans support a number of trans-affirming rights and policies, but there's still some divide in places and a substantial opposing minority for nearly every related issue
+    * A majority of Americans support a number of trans-affirming rights and policies, but there's still some divide in places and a substantial opposing minority for nearly every related issue.
 * [https://www.tandfonline.com/doi/full/10.1080/19359705.2013.777007](https://www.tandfonline.com/doi/full/10.1080/19359705.2013.777007)

 ---